-- Flip it n heat the other side too, after 3-5mins, you can see white spots here n there, the hard hing is getting tender in heat (Pic 2).
+- Flip it and heat the other side too, after 3-5 minutes, you can see white spots here and there

-- After few mins when hand bearable temperature is attained (Don’t allow to cool completely), make it in to few pieces as shown in Pic 3
+- After few mins when hand bearable temperature is attained split it in to pieces as shown in Pic 3.

 - Allow to cool and powder it well in mixie as shown in Pic 5.

-- Store it an air tight container for shelf use (retains freshness for more than a month).
+- Store it an air tight container for shelf use (retains freshness for several months).

 - Check the expiry date before buying, the compound hing is expensive when compared to powdered version.